ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 ### Use Case 3: Data processing with  `Stream<T>`

-Streams provide a fluent, declarative way to process sequences of data, often using monadic-style `map` and `flatMap`.
+__Streams provide a fluent, declarative way to process sequences of data, often using monadic-style `map` and `flatMap`:__

--  Filtering a list of orders, extracting all items from the selected orders, and calculating their total price.
+Here we are filtering a list of orders, extracting all items from the selected orders, and calculating their total price.

-- **Monadic Operations**:
+**Monadic Operations**:

   - `stream()`: Creates a stream from a collection.
   - `map()`: Transforms each element.